-As we approach May 2018, GDPR has increasingly been whispered in strategic meetings and office corridors as organisations move swiftly to ensure they are prepared for the impending General Data Protection Regulation (GDPR).
+Since May 2018, GDPR has increasingly been whispered in strategic meetings and office corridors as organisations move swiftly to ensure they are compliant with the General Data Protection Regulation (GDPR).

-So what is Data Protection Impact Assessments (DPIA)?
+So, what are Data Protection Impact Assessments (DPIA)?

 Also known as privacy impact assessment or PIA, they are essentially risk assessments detailing how organisations will process the personal data they hold.
 They have been designed as an early warnings process for potential threats to operations.

 The information Commissioner’s Office has long championed the process as a key part of their privacy by design strategy.
 Furthermore, whilst DPIA’s are not a new concept the introduction of GDPR will place greater significance on their use.

 Why all the fuss if they’re old news?

 When the GDPR comes in to affect DPIA’s will be a mandatory requirement in certain circumstances.

 When do I need to conduct a DPIA?

 You must carry out a DPIA when: